Patient education: Gout (Beyond the Basics)

 Gout is a painful and potentially debilitating condition that develops in some people who have chronically high blood levels of urate (commonly referred to as uric acid).
 Not everyone with high blood urate levels (called hyperuricemia) develops gout; up to two-thirds of individuals with hyperuricemia never develop symptoms.
 It is unclear why some people with hyperuricemia develop gout while others do not, but the symptoms of gout result from the body’s reaction to deposits of urate crystals in tissues.

 Although the joints are the most commonly affected part of the body, urate crystals can form in the kidney or other parts of the urinary tract (figure 1), where they can occasionally impair kidney function or cause urinary tract stones.
 Kidney stones caused by uric acid crystals occur in approximately 15 percent of people with gout.
 This compares with an 8 percent risk of kidney stones in people without gout.

 Gout is different from another disease called calcium pyrophosphate crystal deposition disease (formerly called “pseudogout,” which is discussed in a separate topic review).
 This develops in some people in response to the presence of a different type of crystal known as a calcium pyrophosphate (CPP) crystal.
-(See "Patient information: Pseudogout (Beyond the Basics)".)
+(See "Patient education: Pseudogout (Beyond the Basics)".)

 GOUT RISK FACTORS

 Gout usually develops in adulthood and is rare in children.
 It commonly develops earlier in adult men (often at ages 30 to 45 years) than in women (usually after age 55), and is particularly common in people older than 65 regardless of gender.
 It is estimated that gout affects nearly 4 percent of adults in the United States.

 ●High blood pressure

 ●Consuming excessive amounts of alcohol (particularly beer, whiskey, gin, vodka, or rum) on a regular basis

 ●Consuming large amounts of meat, seafood, or beverages containing high fructose corn syrup (such as non-diet sodas)

 ●Taking medications that affect blood levels of urate (especially diuretics)